mallikarjunimmadi/repo/vsphere/esxi_local_user_compliance.txt

             $resolvedHosts = @(Get-AllConnectedHosts -VIServers $connectedVIServers)
         }
         else {
-            throw 'Provide at least one target host by using --host/--hosts or --csv.'
+            throw 'Provide at least one target host by using --host or --csv.'
         }
     }
     else {